How to Help an Alcoholic?

 Can’t Say No

-Those whose offer from alcohol addiction cannot say no to a drink.
+Those whose suffer from alcohol addiction cannot say no to a drink.
 It might be that they are drinking at an appropriate times of the day (for example, at work).
 It might be that they are drinking all day – and it might even be that they have friends are tempting them to drink more.

 If your partner can’t physically say no to drink, they are probably suffering from an alcohol addiction.
 You can contact us online if you have specific questions about your loved one and their alcohol problem.